microsoft/promptflow/docs/how-to-guides/develop-a-tool/use-cascading-inputs-in-tool.md

 ## FAQ
 ### How to use multi-layer cascading inputs in tool?
-If you are dealing with multiple levels of cascading inputs, you can effectively manage the dependencies between them by using the "enabled_by" and "enabled_by_value" attributes.
+If you are dealing with multiple levels of cascading inputs, you can effectively manage the dependencies between them by using the `enabled_by` and `enabled_by_value` attributes.
 Here's a hypothetical YAML example.
 ```yaml
 my_tool_package.tools.tool_with_multi_layer_cascading_inputs.my_tool:
   function: my_tool